Healing the deaf mute of Decapolis: Biblical accounts

-According to the Gospel of Mark, when Jesus entered the region of the Decapolis after passing through Sidon and down the Sea of Galilee, some people brought to him a man who was deaf and could hardly talk, and they begged Jesus to place his hand on him.
+Witherington notes that the Greek word for the man's condition, μογιλάλος (mogilalos, a hapax legomenon in the New Testament), denotes not total inability to speak but a speech impediment such as a stutter or other severe difficulty.
+He infers that the man had probably become deaf later in life, since one deaf from birth would not have learned to speak; this is the first healing of a deaf person in Mark, and the request that Jesus "lay his hands on him" may indicate the man was a Jew.

 This account follows the healing of the daughter of a Syro-Phoenician woman who speaks with Jesus about whether his mission extends to the gentiles (Mark 7:24-30).
 The deaf-mute man lives in the gentile Decapolis region, although the text does not specify that he is a gentile.
 The Gospel of Mark states:

 After he took him aside, away from the crowd, Jesus put his fingers into the man's ears.
 Then he spit and touched the man's tongue.
 He looked up to heaven and with a deep sigh said to him, "Ephphatha!" (which means "Be opened!").
 At this, the man's ears were opened, his tongue was loosened and he began to speak plainly.
 Jesus commanded them not to tell anyone.
 But the more he did so, the more they kept talking about it.
 People were overwhelmed with amazement.
 "He has done everything well," they said.
 "He even makes the deaf hear and the mute speak."